-The Fund's sustainable investment objective seeks out a broad range of positive, sustainable outcomes and is not solely targeted towards a social or environmental objective specifically, hence the inclusion of 0% as minimum figure for sustainable investments with an environmental objective and for sustainable investments with a social objective listed above.
+\The Fund's sustainable investment objective seeks out a broad range of positive, sustainable outcomes and is not solely targeted towards a social or environmental objective specifically, hence the inclusion of 0% as minimum figure for sustainable investments with an environmental objective and for sustainable investments with a social objective listed above.
 However, in normal market conditions and as disclosed in the Fund's investment policy, it is expected that the total sum of sustainable investments made with a social objective and/or sustainable investments made with an environmental objective would equal or exceed 90%.
 Furthermore, investments made by the Fund may have both a social and an environmental objective.
 The Sub Investment Manager therefore does not seek to manage the Fund against arbitrary limits of "minimum social" or "minimum environmental" objectives, as it does not consider this to be in the best interest of the Fund and its investors.

-Sustainable investment means an investment in an economic activity that contributes toan environmental objective, social provided that the investment does not significantly harm any environmental social objective and that the investee follow companies governance good practices.
+Sustainable investment meansan investment in an economic activity that contributes toan environmental social objective, provided that the investment does not significantly harm any environmental social objective and that the investee companies follow good governance

 The EU Taxonomy is classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with